TheArchitect2000/Blockchain-based-IoT-Server/README.md

 REFRESH_TOKEN_ALGORITHM='HS384'

 # your admins emails that can make other users into admin or developer
+# The first email in this array will be used to create the default admin user when running the seeder
 SUPER_ADMIN_EMAILS=['SERVER_ADMIN_EMAIL@EXAMPLE.COM']

+# Optional: Set a custom default password for the admin user created by the seeder
+# If not set, the default password will be 'Admin123!'
+# DEFAULT_ADMIN_PASSWORD='YourCustomPassword123'

 # Multer Configuration
 # Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.